spierala/blog-posts/mini-rx-comparison.md

 Also, the components need to talk to both the `Query` instance and the `Store` instance in order to read and write state.

 ### 2. Bundle Sizes
-Regarding the basic setup, let's also look the corresponding bundle sizes (using source-map-explorer).
+Regarding the basic setup, let's look the corresponding bundle sizes (using source-map-explorer).

 #### MiniRx Feature Store
 combined: 152.39 KB